aerophile/pollution-data-scrapping/Readme.md

 Just execute the entry.py file or run as following inside the directory:

 ```
- $Python entry.py
+$ python entry.py
  ```

 ## Next to do
-Converting the list of a;; the data points into a Json output.
+Converting the list of the data objects into a Json output.